We provide support and resources to healthcare providers across our district. See the following options for more information.

 OR

 By ensuring all healthcare workers are immune to measles, your facility can reduce the possibility of staff exclusion following exposure which will help maintain adequate staffing levels and minimize disruption in patient/resident care.
 Routine serologic testing to determine the immunity of healthcare workers without immunization records is generally not practical.
 If a healthcare worker reports incomplete immunization or lacks adequate documentation of immunization, they should be considered unimmunized and started on an immunization schedule appropriate for their age and risk factors.
 Measles-containing vaccine may be given regardless of possible previous receipt of the vaccine because additional adverse events associated with repeated immunization have not been demonstrated.
 Measles-susceptible healthcare workers should receive 2 doses of measles-containing vaccine (i.e., Measles Mumps Rubella vaccine), administered with a minimum interval of 4 weeks between doses.
-If a healthcare worker is exposed to a confirmed case of measles, and they do not meet the criteria for measles immunity, exclusion from the workplace is required up to 28 days after their last exposure until proof of immunity or documentation of previous infection is provided.
+If a healthcare worker is exposed to a confirmed case of measles, and they do not meet the criteria for measles immunity, exclusion from the workplace is required from the 5th day after their first exposure to 21 days after their last exposure.
+If during this time, proof of immunity or documentation of previous infection is provided, they may return to work.
+Longer exclusion periods apply to those who receive immune globulin as post-exposure prophylaxis.
 Should you require further information, please contact your facility’s Public Health Nurse or the Health Unit’s Communicable Disease Control program at 705-474-1400, ext.
 5229. |

 Infection Prevention and Control |